LazyTitan33/CTF-Writeups/HTB - Machines/Facts.md

 Despite using the v2.9.0 CMS version which should have this vuln patched, it seems that, as far as I can tell, the developers only sanitized the input when using a local filesystem to host files.
 Since I'm using an AWS S3 bucket via localstack, the path traversal isn't sanitized and still works.

+>[!NOTE]
+>In the meantime, it seems someone reported it and got [CVE-2026-1776](https://github.com/advisories/GHSA-jw5g-f64p-6x78) assigned which is good that it's tracked and you can update your CMS.

 The flag can be taken by accessing this path after registering a new user, an admin level account is not required (despite the URL path indicating an admin endpoint) so the Mass Assignment is skipped.

 ```bash